tengrommel/example/sys/concurrency/readme.md

 ## The select keyword

+As you will learn in a short while, the select keyword is pretty powerful and can do many things in a variety of situations.
+The select statement in Go looks like a switch statement but for channels.

+In practice, this means that select allows a goroutine to wait on multiple communication operations

 ## How the Go scheduler works
 Go uses the fork-join concurrency model The fork part of the model states that a child branch can be created at any point of a program.
 Analogously, the join part of the Go